 Even though the probability is virtually unity that the new inflation data that arrives between FOMC meetings will call for a change in its target rate of at least 1 basis point in one direction or the other, the committee never changes its target rate by less than 25 basis points, presumably because a change of just a couple of basis points would not be newsworthy and might need to be reversed next meeting.
-On the other hand, it is reluctant to actually make a 25 basis point change when it is finally called for, for fear markets would pay too much attention, and so it allows its rate to get so far out of line with inflationary conditions that a series of several sequential changes in the same direction becomes necessary.
-If its policy were truly data-driven and not inertia-driven, its rate would change up or down by a few basis points at almost every meeting, and the changes would be virtually uncorrelated.
+On the other hand, it is reluctant to actually make a 25 basis point change when it is finally called for, for fear markets and journalists would pay too much attention.
+It therefore typically allows its rate to get so far out of line with inflationary conditions that a series of several sequential changes in the same direction becomes necessary.
+If its policy were truly data-driven and not inertiadriven, its rate would change unpredictably up or down by a few basis points at almost every meeting.